Skip to main content

 If you only disassociate the public IP without deleting it, the actual resources will not be released back to the resource pool.
 Therefore, you'll continue to be charged unless you delete the instance.

-1. Go to Beyond Compute Service > Bare Metal Server in the KakaoCloud Console.
+1. Go to KakaoCloud Console > Beyond Compute Service > Bare Metal Server.

 2. In the Instance menu, select the [More] icon > Disassociate public IP of the instance.